Arunav0275/Path-Planning/README.md

 # Path-Planning

-1.First mouse click will mark the starting point.
-2.Second mouse click will mark the ending point.
-3.All the othet mouse click will help the user to make barriers.
-4.After the barriers are made, press "SPACE" to start path analysis.
+1.First mouse click will mark the starting point./n 2.Second mouse click will mark the ending point./n 3.All the othet mouse click will help the user to make barriers./n 4.After the barriers are made, press "SPACE" to start path analysis.

 5.Red colored are is the area that has alredy been scanned.